 A patent gives the holder exclusive rights to ‘practice’ (make, use or sell) an invention.
 In exchange for these rights, the inventor must make a complete public disclosure of the invention.
 The patent application must therefore clearly state how to make and/or use the invention in terms that can be understood by someone familiar with the relevant technical field.

 A utility patent application is the most common application type; others are design and plant patent applications.
+(A provisional patent application is a special type of utility application).
 Utility applications include a written description of the invention, drawings, and claims.
-The claims specifically define the invention for which patent rights are being sought.
+The claims specifically define the features of the invention for which patent rights are being sought.

-If the application is allowed, the patent will issue (after issue fee payment) and be published by the USPTO.
-As of the end of 2012, average times from application filing to issue were about 3.5 years.
-The patent term (period for which rights are in effect) begins on the day of issue and generally extends until 20 years from the date of filing the application.
-Maintenance fees are due three times over the life of the patent, and are required to keep the patent rights in effect.
+If the application is allowed and the applicant pays the issue fee, a patent will be granted by the USPTO.
+The patent is effective beginning on the day of issue and generally extends until 20 years from the date of filing the application.
+Maintenance fees are due three times over the life of the patent, and are required to keep the patent rights in force.